-Ed Sheeran’s ‘Shape Of You’: Is 2017 New Song About Girlfriend Cherry Seaborn?
+Ed Sheeran’s ‘Shape Of You’: Is New 2017 Song About Girlfriend Cherry Seaborn?

 Is Ed Sheeran’s “Shape of You” about his girlfriend Cherry Seaborn?

 The song has lyrics like “I’m in love with the shape of you/We push and pull like a magnet do” and “And last night you were in my room/And now my bedsheets smell like you/Every day discovering something brand new.”
-Could you think of any other person whom he would say these words to?
+Could you think of any other person to whom he would say these words?

-[Featured image by Gareth Cattermole/Getty Images]
+[Featured Image by Gareth Cattermole/Getty Images]